wallarm/product-documentation/docs/latest/user-guides/rules/change-request-for-active-verification.md

     ![!Example of the rule modifying COOKIE](../../images/user-guides/rules/rewrite-request-example-cookie.png)

-* Replay attacks originally sent to `example.com` on the test environment `example‑test.env.srv.loc`.
+* Replay attacks originally sent to `example.com` on the test environment `example-test.env.srv.loc`.
 The load balancer on `example.com` must be configured to forward requests to the address passed in `HOST`.

-    The format of the address is `{{'example‑test.env.srv.loc'}}`.
+    The format of the address is `{{'example-test.env.srv.loc'}}`.

      ![!Example of the rule modyfying HOST](../../images/user-guides/rules/rewrite-request-example-host.png)